Questions about how to save water outdoors?

 How does this year's watering recommendations stack up to previous years?
 Click the button below to find out.

-Watering HistoryDIY Watering Gauge
+Watering HistoryDIY Green Grass Gauge

 In the spirit of waste reduction, we are no longer providing watering gauges.
 Over the past few years, we estimate we have distributed over 80,000 gauges in the Eugene community.
 If you don't have a gauge, you can easily make one from a tuna can.